choderalab/yank/docs/yamlpages/solvents.rst

 Specifies the negative counter ions that will be added as needed.

 No negative counter ions will be added if this option is not specified.
+Note that the name must match a known atom type in LEaP based on the parameter files you specified to load.

 Nonbonded Methods: ``CuttoffPeriodic``, ``Ewald``, ``PME``